This post was first published in September 2015, and was updated in May 2019,

 When you define your goals from the get-go, you’ll be more successful in creating and writing copy for your signup form.

 Typically, when you create a signup form, you have two options.
-You can select a single opt-in, which will add subscribers to your list as soon as they submit their details.
+One option is the single opt-in method, which will add subscribers to your list as soon as they submit the form.
 This option will help you grow your list more quickly, but it also can decrease the quality of your list by allowing illegitimate email addresses, spambots, and errors.

-The other option—and the more highly recommended option—is to select the confirmed opt-in (also known as double opt-in) method.
-With this list type, someone subscribes and you immediately send them an email asking them to confirm their subscription.
-This option will protect you from invalid and inaccurate email addresses, giving you a more accurate list to send to.
+The other option—and the more recommended option—is to choose the confirmed opt-in (also known as double opt-in) method.
+With this process, someone subscribes and is immediately sent an email asking them to confirm their subscription.
+This option will protect you from invalid and inactive email addresses, giving you a more accurate list to send to.
 However, it’s also important to note that nearly 20% of initial subscribers won’t complete this step.

 As you decide which option is best for you, you can easily pick either single opt-in or confirmed opt-in as you set up your list in Campaign Monitor.